firstbatchxyz/dria-blog/docs/how-to/selecting_models.md

 ---
 categories:
 - Applied AI
-description: Learn how to select and assign models in the Dria Network for effective task execution with LLMs.
+description: Discover how to select and assign models in Dria Network using the DatasetGenerator for efficient task execution.
 tags:
 - Dria Network
-- LLM Models
-- Task Assignment
 - Model Selection
+- LLM
+- Task Management
-- Artificial Intelligence
+- AI Models
 ---

 # Selecting Models